-A school directory is developed by the Buckingham Office and PTO - distributed to all families at cost.
+A school directory is developed by our Home & School Association and made available to our parent community.
 This directory includes all students' names and grades.
-Student addresses, phone numbers, and parent/guardian names are listed if parent permission has been granted to publish this information.
-The directory also includes a complete listing of the staff, class lists, PTO committees/chairpersons, and homeroom parents.
+Student addresses, phone numbers, email addresses and parent/guardian names are listed if parent permission has been granted to publish this information.